Heat/energy recovery ventilators (HRVs) and (ERVs)—ENERGY STAR technical specifications

 All H/ERV models in Canada are subject to Canada’s Energy Efficiency Regulations and must meet federal energy efficiency standards before becoming ENERGY STAR certified.

-NRCan requires that all ENERGY STAR certified H/ERVs be tested by an accredited third-party laboratory, that results be reviewed and certified by an SCC accredited certification body (CB), and that certification be confirmed by NRCan before a model can display the ENERGY STAR mark.
+NRCan requires that all ENERGY STAR certified H/ERVs be tested by a laboratory, that lab reports and their results be reviewed and certified by an SCC accredited certification body (CB), and that ENERGY STAR certification be confirmed by NRCan before a model can display the ENERGY STAR mark.
 This is the only way H/ERVs can be ENERGY STAR certified in Canada.
 Testing and certification must be done prior to using the ENERGY STAR name and/or mark in connection with a product or marketing materials related to the product.

-Any organization found to label products without obtaining the necessary certifications will be required to immediately remove the label from these products and all associated materials.
+Any organization found to label products as ENERGY STAR without obtaining the necessary certifications will be required to immediately remove the ENERGY STAR label from these products and all associated materials.
 Other corrective actions, such as suspending certification for new models or terminating an organization’s ENERGY STAR Participant Administrative Arrangement, may be taken as deemed necessary by NRCan.

 A model number is a unique number assigned to each product by a brand owner.
 A model number for a product that has been disqualified or deemed ineligible for ENERGY STAR certification cannot be re-used or referenced for a different product for any future certification, regardless of product redesign.
 Adding a hyphen or a space to an existing model number does not constitute sufficient change to indicate a new model.
 Brand owners may add additional letters or numbers to distinguish new models from old models.